 9.7 You are welcome to join us again at any time.
 To ensure consistency of your patient record, please contact us using details at the top of these Terms to arrange for your account to be re-activated.

-10.1 We welcome all feedback and encourage you to reach out to us at any time using the contact details at the top of these Terms.
+10.1 We welcome all feedback and encourage you to reach out to us at any time using the contact details on our contact us page.
 You will also have an opportunity to feedback on your experience following your appointment.

-10.2 If you have a complaint, we will always endeavour to resolve the issue quickly, often at the time that they arise.
+10.2 If you express dissatisfaction or have a complaint, we will always endeavour to resolve the issue quickly, often at the time that they arise.

 10.3 In the event that you would like to make a formal complaint, please do so as soon as possible.
 This enables us to investigate and resolve your concerns more effectively.
 However, you may submit a complaint within 12 months of an incident.

-10.4 We will best understand your complaint if it is made in writing using any of the contact us methods listed at the top of these Terms.
+10.4 We will best understand your complaint if it is made in writing using any of the contact us methods on our contact us page.
 You should be specific and concise and always include your full name, date of birth, address and complaint details.
 However, you are also welcome to make your complaint verbally to any DCA employee or Medical Practitioner who will raise it on your behalf.

 10.5 If the complaint concerns a clinical issue, we will ensure that the DCA clinical leadership team will deal with your concerns promptly and in the correct way.